 The exhibition will follow our explorations into what can happen when expectation and reality meet.
-Take, for example, a time when your anxiety convinces you to expect going somewhere will be a horrible and scary thing to do, when instead the reality is that, once there, you have a wonderful time.
-Or when you expect something, such as help or support, to make a huge difference, but the reality is that you’re disappointed with the result.
-Our explorations take a deeper look into what such means for our mental health, and how our perceptions play a role in affecting our narrative.
+Take, for example, a time when your anxiety convinced you to expect going somewhere would be a horrible and scary thing to do, when instead the reality was that, once there, you had a wonderful time.
+Or, when you expected something, such as help or support, to make a huge difference, but the reality was that you’re disappointed with the result.
+Our explorations took a deeper look into the impact of these perceptions of expectation, and their consequences, on our mental health, and how they play a role in affecting our narrative.

-In addition, we’ll be holding sessions each day of the exhibition, from 2-4pm, for those interested in joining us to create their own piece or to collaborate with us to add further displays of expression to the exhibit.
+In addition, we’ll be holding sessions on Thursday 6th and Friday 7th, from 2-4pm, for those interested in joining us to create their own piece or to collaborate with us to add further displays of expression to the exhibit.

 If you wish to enter a piece of work into the exhibition before its launch, you can fill in this form.
 Space is limited, but we’re keen to display individual’s concepts as well as our own, in your medium of choice.

 If you have any questions, you can email charlyfreehand[at]gmail[dot]com